dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-9 Performance Metrics.md

 ## Performance Metrics {#sec:PerfMetrics}

 In addition to the performance events that we discussed earlier in this chapter, performance engineers frequently use metrics, which are built on top of raw events.
-Table {@tbl:secondary_metrics} shows a list of metrics for Intel Alderlake platform along with descriptions and formulas.
+Table {@tbl:perf_metrics} shows a list of metrics for Intel's 12th-gen Goldencove architecture along with descriptions and formulas.
 The list is not exhaustive, but it shows the most important metrics.
 Complete list of metrics for Intel CPUs and their formulas can be found in [TMA_metrics.xlsx](https://github.com/intel/perfmon/blob/main/TMA_Metrics.xlsx)[^1].
 The last section in this chapter shows how performance metrics can be used in practice.

 --------------------------------------------------------------------------
 Metric  Description                   Formula